gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 ### Explanation of the workflow

-The workflow runs in the following basic steps:
+The workflow runs in the following basic steps.
+The code of our re-implementation of the workflow can be found [here](https://github.com/gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/blob/main/scripts/replicated_tutorial_pbmc3k.md).

 #### Setting up the seurat object